Arcadia-Science/noveltree/README.md

 >     - `all_ogs_counts.csv`: comma-separated csv listing, for all orthogroups (including those fro which msa/gene family trees are not inferred), the number of included species, total copy number, mean copy number, and number of higher-level taxonomic groups included.
 >     - `(gene)speciestree_core_ogs_counts.csv`: the same as above, but for only the two respects subsets of gene families.
 > 7. `mafft/`: multiple sequence alignments for orthogroups passing filtering thresholds (e.g. minimum number of species, maximum copy number).
-> 8. `trimmed_msas/`: Multiple sequence alignments inferred using mafft, trimmed for phylogenetic inference with ClipKit.
+> 8. `trimmed_msas/`: Multiple sequence alignments inferred using mafft, trimmed for phylogenetic inference with ClipKIT.
 > 9. `iqtree/`: gene family trees (and corresponding log files) for all gene families for which (trimmed) multiple sequence alignments were estimates.
 > 10. `species_tree_prep/`: set of files used by asteroid and Gene/SpeciesRax to correspond gene-family protein sequences to species IDs, etc.
 > 11. `asteroid/`: starting, unrooted species tree inferred using all gene family trees with asteroid.
 Includes: